-The recent financial crisis has led to some issues with regard to asset liability matching that the LTG package aims to resolve.
+The recent financial crisis gave rise to a number of issues with regard to asset-liability matching that the LTG package aims to resolve.
 For example, prior to the financial crisis, undertakings could use government bonds to back their long-term liabilities (which were valued using swap rates) as government bond yields and swap rates tended to move in the same direction.
 This provided undertakings with a basic hedge against interest rates movements.
-However, following the financial crisis the spread on government bonds in some markets increased significantly relative to swap rates, increasing balance sheet volatility.
-In response, the matching adjustment was introduced in order to allow for some of this spread to be used in calculating the value of the BEL.